juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 Only clock Source for that particular USB sound interface, and others. </br>

 3rd problem:  </br>
-when USB interface was set to Internal Clock, </br>
+when USB interface is set to Internal Clock, </br>
 works but only at 44.1Khz, </br>
 when you try to play a 48Khz file/stream/source, </br>
 PulseAudio Sample Rate Converter goes Crazy. </br>